WHO IS CARLA TO HARRY STYLES? Everything You Need to Know

 Well, we have got the full story.
 And it is a lot more wholesome than you might expect.

-As Yahoo Entertainment confirmed, Harry has not followed anyone called Carla on Instagram, which suggests he is deliberately protecting her privacy and keeping her out of the frenzy that inevitably comes with being associated with one of the most famous people on the planet.
+As at the time of writing this blog, Harry has not followed anyone called Carla on Instagram, which suggests he is deliberately protecting her privacy and keeping her out of the frenzy that inevitably comes with being associated with one of the most famous people on the planet.
 That alone tells you something about the kind of person Harry Styles is.

 The Night That Inspired the Song